Institut national de la santé et de la recherche médicale (INSERM), France

 DNDi Board Chair

-Dr Kieny directed the research of many doctoral candidates and undergraduates.
-She has published over 250 articles and reviews, mainly in the areas of infectious diseases, immunology, vaccinology and health systems.
+Dr Kieny received her PhD in Microbiology from the University of Montpelier (1980), where she was also awarded a University Diploma in Economics, and her Diplôme d’Habilitation à Diriger des Recherches from the University of Strasbourg in 1995.
+She has published over 350 articles and reviews, mainly in the areas of infectious diseases, immunology, vaccinology, and health systems.